 - No Class.
 Required conferences.
-Post a copy of the revised draft in the "Paper 2: Conference Draft (Draft 2)" discussion board topic prior to your conference so I can read it.
+Post a copy of the revised draft in the "Paper 2: Conference Draft (Draft 2)" discussion board forum prior to your conference so I can read it.
 (1 point if you come, -10 if you miss conference) - The paper should be complete and revised based on your peer review and your own editing efforts.

-• No Class.
+- No Class.
 Required conferences.
-Post a copy of the revised draft in the "Paper 2: Conference Draft (Draft 2)" discussion board topic prior to your conference so I can read it.
-(1 point if you come, -10 if you miss conference)

-- The paper should be complete and revised based on your peer review and your own editing efforts. - Withdrawal without signature period ends.
+Post a copy of the revised draft in the "Paper 2: Conference Draft (Draft 2)" discussion board forum prior to your conference so I can read it.
+(1 point if you come, -10 if you miss conference) - The paper should be complete and revised based on your peer review and your own editing efforts. - Withdrawal without signature period ends.

-Wednesday, November 1, 2023
+Wednesday, March 29, 2023

-- No class: we do not met on Wednesdays. - Withdrawal without signature period ends.
+- NO CLASS: We don't meet on Wednesdays. - Withdrawal with signature period starts.

-- Third Draft of Paper #2 Due.
-Post a copy in the "Paper #2 Draft 3" discussion board topic before class starts so that others can read your paper.
-(5 points if 3+ pages, -5 if no paper) - Withdrawal with faculty signature period starts.
+• Third Draft of Paper #2 Due.
+Post a copy in the "Paper #2 Draft 3" forum before class starts so that others can read your paper.
+(5 points if 3+ pages, -5 if no paper)

-- Paper #2 Due.
+• Paper #2 Due.
 Post to the discussion board AND to the dropbox.
-See checklist in Assignments for more details. - Today is Election Day.
-See Extra Credit section for information on voting and extra credit.
+See checklist in Assignments for more details.

 - Library Orientation.
-5 points instead of 1 for attendance. - Complete prewriting assignment and post to "Research Paper: Prewriting" discussion board topic.
+5 points instead of 1 for attendance. - Complete prewriting assignment and post to "Research Paper: Prewriting" discussion board forum.
 Make sure your subject line clearly identifies the topic.